About the Alberta Health Care Aide Directory

 - Assistance and support with activities of daily living for clients with medical conditions or functional limitations

 HCAs provide the majority of direct care within the continuing care sector, and are active contributors to other parts of the healthcare system.
-To view the skills, knowledge, behaviors and attitudes required by health care aides in Alberta, see the Health Care Aides Competency Profile (2001).
+To view the skills, knowledge, behaviors and attitudes required by health care aides in Alberta, see the Alberta Health Care Aide Competency Profile (2018).

 Who Can Enrol?

 Individuals working in a HCA role in a healthcare setting, regardless of job title, enrol themselves in the Alberta HCA Directory.
 Individuals with out-of-province or international education are able to enrol on the directory, however require an Alberta employer to verify their education and competency.

 Individuals with HCA certification [i.e. from a recognized post-secondary institution in Alberta using the approved Government of Alberta HCA Provincial Curriculum] and living in Alberta who are seeking employment may enroll in the Directory.

 For more information about the Alberta HCA Directory please check out the Frequently Asked Questions.